LoneSalmon/Active-Directory/README.md

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/299eaee1-8d49-40da-91cc-3cd50bd5b15c"><br>
-  <em>❗ I selected "Global" and "Security" for my use case since I want to configure permissions and access policies for this group later on in the project ❗</em>
 </p>

+> [!NOTE]
+> *I selected "Global" and "Security" for my use case since I want to configure permissions and access policies for this group later on in the project.*

 ___